 A federally mandated program, PASRR is designed to ensure that all applicants to Medicaid-certified nursing facilities are screened for evidence of a possible severe mental illness or a developmental disability.
 PASRR helps to determine if persons require nursing facility level of care, is the least restrictive in nature, and if specialized services are needed.
 The goal of PASRR is for the applicant to receive the individualized services they need, in the least restrictive environment; often this being a community placement.

-PASRR Specialized Services is for individuals residing in a nursing facility who have an identified Intellectual and/or Developmental Disability.
+Provides individualized supports for people who reside in a nursing facility.
 The services include continuous, aggressive specialized training to prevent the regression or loss of current optimal functioning and to promote the acquisition of skills necessary for the individual to function with as much self-determination and independence as possible.

 Waiver Programs include:

 Supports for Community Living (SCL) provides services and supports to individuals in their homes and communities.
 This waiver is unique as it provides residential services in addition to the typical waiver services.
 Seven Counties Services provides the following SCL waiver services: